rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Theory of operation

-`Caller` will initialize Closed Captions `HAL` interface with the necessary information. `HAL` will deliver Closed Caption data packets via the registered callbacks in a timely fashion.
-Data can be read directly or by registering a call back function based on the platform API support.
-As per the spec, Closed Caption data pakcet shall send in this byte order :  cc_type,cc_data_1,cc_data_2. `HAL` shall check `process_cc_data_flag` bit as per CEA-708 spec and shall ignore the packets with this flag set to 0.
-The `HAL` shall parse the `cc_valid` bit as per CEA-708 spec and only the packets with `cc_valid` set to 1 shall be send to the `caller`.
+`Caller` will initialize Closed Captions `HAL` interface with the necessary information. `HAL` will deliver Closed Caption data packets via the registered callbacks aligned with the corresponding video frame.
+Data can be read directly or by registering a call back function based on the platform `API` support.
+As per the spec, Closed Caption data packet is sent in this byte order :  cc_type,cc_data_1,cc_data_2. `HAL` shall check `process_cc_data_flag` bit as per CEA-708 spec and shall ignore the packets with this flag set to 0.
+The `HAL` shall parse the `cc_valid` bit as per CEA-708 spec and only the packets with `cc_valid` set to 1 shall be sent to the `caller`.

 Following is a typical sequence of operation:
 1. Register callbacks using  `vlhal_cc_Register()`.